 BTW, Most buildings were damaged in WWII, but they were rebuilt using original materials and methods.
 I thought that modernity isn’t always better. *31/12/06

-I had to get a validation stamp for the European East Pass at the station while waiting for my 9:05 train to Praha.
-But the hotel‘s breakfast started at 8:30.
+I had to get a validation stamp for the European East Pass at the station before my train to Praha at 9:05.
+However, breakfast at the hotel started at 8:30.
 Right when I hadn’t enough time, there was a variety of dishes and everything looked so tasty.
 I ate until the very last minute and I went to the station.
-I had no more than ten minutes, it was a nightmare queue and I almost missed the train.
+Although I had less than ten minutes to leave, it was a nightmare queue and I almost missed the train.

 There were many good places such as Vladislav Hall, Orloj, Dvorak Museum and Karlův Most.
 However, Saint Ludmila was the best.
 The neo-gothic church was simple and elegant.
 Furthermore, classic red trams circled around it, making the place so charming.
 Next, was Vaclavske Square.
 It was famous for the Velvet Revolution in 1989.
 Marta Kubisova sang ♪Modlitba pro Martu there.
 Her songs encouraged locals and they won freedom.